FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Advanced-Modeling.md

 You need to adjust the **height of the columns** to end into the cornice.
 Edit one of the tall column groups, select the top face, and bring it down to the correct height.
 You may also need to adjust the location of the columns so they are flush to the slabs.
 Now is a good time to make these minor adjustments.

-#### Advanced Modeling – Fillet
+####Fillet
-As a bonus in this **Advanced Geometry** section of the primer, let's use the Fillet tool to create a rounded edge for a piece of furniture
+Now you'll learn the Fillet tool to create a rounded edge to give a softer look to a piece of furniture

 1. Turn **off** the **roof** layer so you can see inside the house